 Indeed Pricing & Features

-Indeed pricing starts at free and costs as little as $5 per day to sponsor a job, which is what Indeed calls their job advertising.
+Indeed pricing starts at $0 and costs as little as $5 per day to sponsor a job, which is a feature it calls job advertising.
 You can also pay for a feature that allows you to contact job seekers who haven’t applied to your job.
 This costs between $100 and $250 per month for 30 to 100 contacts.

 There’s no limit to the number of jobs you can post for free on Indeed.
 Glassdoor, in contrast, limits the free postings to three.
 With Indeed, there’s no time limit either.
-Jobs you post appear in general search results, candidates can apply online or mobile, and you can manage your candidates through the recruiting pipeline, directly from your Indeed account, similar to an ATS.
+Jobs you post appear in general search results, candidates can apply online or mobile, and you can manage your applicants through the recruiting pipeline, directly from your Indeed account, similar to an applicant tracking system (ATS).

 Indeed’s salary tools are similar in look and feel to that of Glassdoor.
 However, Indeed’s salaries are based on more than anonymous employee reporting.
 They’re also based on real job ads that employers have posted for these same positions.
 In addition, they typically include twice as many data points, likely improving their accuracy.